|

 Mexico City-Veracruz railway

-Juarez dies 1876, Gen.Diaz,hero of the French invasion,seizes power |
+Juarez dies 1876, Gen.Diaz, hero of the French invasion, seizes power |

 ||||

-Madero becomes pres., coup by Gen.Huerta.
+Diaz.
+Madero becomes pres., Coup by Gen.Huerta.
 Huerta resigns, Carranza becomes pres.
 Carranza's Gen.Obregon defeats Villa.
-Constitution of 1917 Zapata and Villa assassinated Obregon overthrows Carranza
+Constitution of 1917 Zapata and Villa assassinated Obregon overthrows Carranza |

 1921 Mexico was the worlds third largest producer of oil